-While the specific process for each part or product is different, there are three general categories projects fall into:
+Although the specific procedural details for parts and products vary, there are three general categories that additive manufacturing projects fall into:

-Example: An approved CAD file for a prototype or part already exists — and you need to receive the part in 30 hours
+Example: You have an approved CAD file for a prototype or part already exists — and you need to receive the part in 30 hours.

-Example: You currently produce this part with injection molding but think you could simplify your supply chain and eliminate warehousing costs by producing it on-demand with additive.
+Example: You currently produce this part with injection molding but think you could simplify your supply chain and eliminate warehousing costs by using additive manufacturing to produce it on-demand.

-Approach C: Design a new part or product from the ground up with additive in mind
+- Approach C: Design a new part or product from the ground up for production with additive technology

-Example: You have a concept for a new part that you want to produce with AM for one of two reasons: either because it’s not possible to produce with legacy manufacturing methods or because the economics of AM are favorable for low-to-mid volume production.
+Example: You have a concept for a new part that you want to produce with AM for one of two reasons: It is not possible to produce the part with legacy manufacturing methods The economics of AM are favorable for low-to-mid volume production

-Designing a new part from the ground-up for additive production offers the greatest opportunity for performance and cost benefits.
-While it tends to be a longer process, starting with a blank page allows you to fully optimize the part using design for additive manufacturing (DFAM) principles.
+Designing a new part from the ground-up for additive manufacturing offers the greatest opportunity to maximize both performance and cost benefits.
+While it could take longer, starting with a ‘blank page’ is a way to fully optimize the part using design for additive manufacturing (DFAM) principles.

-The majority of projects Fast Radius does fall into the second category: modifying an existing design to optimize for AM.
-In this scenario, a company has a part they’re already producing with traditional methods that they want to transition to additive production.
+The majority of projects that we handle at Fast Radius fall into the second category: the modification of an existing design to optimize for AM.
+In this scenario, a company has a part they’re already producing with traditional manufacturing methods and are seeking to transition to additive production.

-For both the second and third approaches, the initial file will be verified for full-scale production according to your requirements — which might require a comprehensive production part approval process (PPAP).
+In both the second and third approaches, the initial file will be verified for full-scale production according to your requirements — which might require a comprehensive production part approval process (PPAP).
 After that, subsequent orders become a simple, quick-turn production process.
-An AM provider like Fast Radius can accelerate the production cycle and deliver your parts with next-day delivery.
+One of the significant benefits of using an AM provider like Fast Radius is that we can accelerate the production cycle and deliver your parts sometimes as soon as the next day.

-Each of the three approaches follows a different product development process, reflected in the workflow diagram below.
-Whichever category your proposed project falls into, you’ll need end-to-end support from your AM provider to deliver the parts you need at the levels of quality, reliability and performance you require.
+The three approaches outlined above span different product development processes.
+We’ve outlined the key steps and decision points in those processes in the workflow diagram below.
+Remember: whichever category your proposed project falls into, you’ll need end-to-end support from your AM provider to ensure your parts are manufactured and delivered with the level of quality, reliability and performance that you require.

 The process for modifying an existing part for additive manufacturing